Perfect (The Smashing Pumpkins song): Music video

-To expand on the similarities between "Perfect" and "1979", the band released a music video which continued the story of the characters in "1979".
+To expand on the similarities between "Perfect" and "1979", the band released a music video that continued the story of the characters in "1979".
 They were able to find and use four out of the five original actors from the "1979" video, including Giuseppe Andrews.
 The fifth was in jail.
-The same crew of directors was hired, which consisted of husband-and-wife team Jonathan Dayton and Valerie Faris.
-It was the fifth and final collaboration between the two and the Smashing Pumpkins.
+The same directors were hired, husband-and-wife team Jonathan Dayton and Valerie Faris.
+It was the fifth and final collaboration between them and the Smashing Pumpkins.

 The conclusion of the video, in which a tape falls off a car and is crushed, is probably a reference to the fate of the first tapes of the "1979" music video, which had to be re-taped because they were left on the roof of a car and destroyed when the car drove off.

 The video also contains footage of the band performing at The Masque in L.A. for selected fans.
 The set played at the taping included heavier songs the band was not performing during regular concerts at the time, such as "Where Boys Fear to Tread", "Bodies", and "Pug".

 The video debuted on MTV's 120 Minutes on September 16, 1998.